Project guidelines for the Stripe app

 in the file.

-This example demonstrates how to configure the order state machine transition from ready for dispatch
+The following example shows how to configure the order state machine transition from ready for dispatch

 to payment capture pending